 The day was overcast again, but not raining as we got underway.
-However, the forecast was for LOTS of rain in the area later in the day and during the next few days.
+However, the forecast was for LOTS of rain in the area.

 Near Jakes Corner, a view from the Alaska Highway of the range that